About caro,

 Portuguese for dear.

 caro, is the beginning of a letter.
-The Portuguese word for dear — as in, caro amigo, dear friend — a word that carries warmth and directness in equal measure.
+The Portuguese word for dear — as in caro amigo, dear friend — a word that carries warmth and frankness in equal measure.
 It sits at the top of the card and does almost everything: it names the recipient before they know they've been named.

-The comma is the most important typographic decision we've made.
+The comma is the most important typographic decision we made.
 It holds the space open.
 The sentence always continues — yours to finish.

 III · The approach